jonasb/cloudflare-status-template/README.md

 - Examples for notifications to email, Slack, Discord, etc.
 - Filtering and paging of events
 - Support for environments (e.g. production, staging)
+- Validating webhooks (currently anyone can call the webhook endpoint)